-The "Kidz Bop 23" album is aiming to debut at No. 2 on the chart with around 65,000 copies sold by week's end on Sunday, Jan.
-20, so say industry forecasters.
-The Kidz Bop series -- released on Razor & Tie Records -- has sold millions of albums featuring child-friendly covers of contemporary pop songs.
+The "Kidz Bop 23" album is aiming to debut at No. 2 on the chart with around 65,000 copies sold by week's end on Jan.
+20, according to industry forecasters.
+The Kidz Bop series, released on Razor & Tie Records, has sold millions of albums featuring child-friendly covers of contemporary pop songs.

-So far, the brand has sold 13.2 million albums in the U.S. That figure includes all of the regular "Kidz Bop Kids" albums (Vols.
+So far, the brand has sold 13.2 million albums in the United States.
+That figure includes all of the regular "Kidz Bop Kids" albums (Vols.
 1-22) along with the line's spin-off sets (like "Kidz Bop Christmas" and "Kidz Bop Halloween Party").

-Standing in Kidz Bop's way next week will be A$AP Rocky , who is on course for a No. 1 debut with "Long.Live.A$AP."
-Sources say that the album, released through A$AP Worldwide/Polo Grounds/RCA Records, may sell around 140,000 copies.
+Standing in Kidz Bop's way next week will be A$AP Rocky, who is on course for a No. 1 debut with "Long.Live.A$AP."
+Sources say the album, released through A$AP Worldwide/Polo Grounds/RCA Records, could sell around 140,000 copies.